The BodyMind Programme for CFS, ME, Fibromyalgia & Pain

 The age of clients we have worked with ranges from eight to eighty.

 The amygdala are the two parts of your brain responsible for triggering the fight or flight response.
 This is a normal, healthy response designed for survival and when the danger is over we revert to ‘homeostasis’, i.e. normal body function.
-But when we experience a lot of worry, anxiety, or fear, and especially during a chronic illness, the amygdala become highly sensitised which leads to the brain and body becoming stuck in “stress response”.
+But when we experience a lot of worry, anxiety, or fear, and especially during chronic illnesses like chronic fatigue syndrome and M.E., the amygdala become highly sensitised which leads to the brain and body becoming stuck in “stress response”.

 The stress response is perpetuated by our thoughts, feelings and emotions, that fire up particular neural pathways in the brain.
 Repeated firing of the neural pathways leads to them becoming so established that the response happens automatically without us even realising.